AIM-Intelligence/Automated-Multi-Turn-Jailbreaks/README.md

 python main.py --jailbreak-tactic "crescendomation" --test-case "how_to_make_meth" --target-model "gpt-4" --attacker-model "gpt-4o"
 ```

+#### When is it effective?
+- When the goal is to generate dangerous information such as bomb making, meth recipe.

 ### Opposite Day
 Reference: [Scale AI Paper](https://arxiv.org/pdf/2408.15221), [MHJ Dataset from Scale AI](https://huggingface.co/datasets/ScaleAI/mhj) <br>
 The original paper's focus is not to develop new tactics, but to show the effectiveness of human multi-turn jailbreaking over automated single-turn attacks. <br>